pranauv-aj/Intern-T1/README.md

-# TASK-1 : PREDECTION USING SUPERVISED ML
+# TASK-1 : Prediction Using Supervised ML
-## PROBLEM:
+## Problem:
 - Predict the percentage of an student based on the no. of study hours.
 - What will be predicted score if a student studies for 9.25 hrs/ day?
 ## Simple Linear Regression :